 Samantha Batko, Director of the Homelessness Research Institute, leads the research arm of the Alliance.
 In that role, she authors and oversees the publication of reports and research briefs as well as co-chairs the Alliance’s Research Council.
 Prior to this position, Samantha focused on crafting policy and identifying promising programs that end homelessness for unaccompanied youth and young parents as a member of the Alliance’s policy team.
 Samantha also served as the Alliance’s lead staff person on issues affecting survivors of domestic violence.
 She has previous experience helping state and local governments, communities, and nonprofits design and implement rapid re-housing/Housing First systems and programs.
 Samantha joined the Alliance in February 2006 after graduating from Virginia Tech with a B.S. in Psychology.

-Anna Blasco provides planning and logistical support to the Alliance’s Center for Capacity Building.
-She is currently helping to coordinate a comprehensive project to build capacity to reduce family homelessness in Virginia.
+Anna Blasco provides project management and coordination to the Alliance’s Center for Capacity Building.
+She is currently helping to coordinate a comprehensive project to build capacity to reduce family homelessness in Virginia, as well as providing support for projects related to rapid re-housing and improving emergency shelter.
 Anna previously worked on financial accounting and administrative processes for the Alliance.
 She graduated from American University in Washington, DC.